-In December 2006, we entered into an agreement with Ortho-McNeil Pharmaceutical, Inc. (Ortho-McNeil), a wholly-owned subsidiary of Johnson & Johnson, pertaining to certain of our patents.
-Under this agreement, Ortho-McNeil is required to pay us royalties on any product sales of tapentadol hydrochloride and other related compounds in all countries in which we have patents whose claims cover such sales.
+In December 2006, we entered into an agreement with Janssen Pharmaceuticals, Inc. (Janssen) pertaining to certain of our patents.
+Under this agreement, Janssen is required to pay us royalties on any product sales of tapentadol hydrochloride and other related compounds in all countries in which we have patents whose claims cover such sales.
 We also received an up-front licensing fee.
-Ortho-McNeil pays us its royalty on a quarterly basis.
+Janssen pays us its royalty on a quarterly basis.
 We are responsible for patent prosecution and maintenance of the related patents.
 In November 2008, the U.S. Food and Drug Administration approved tapentadol immediate-release tablets for the relief of moderate to severe acute pain in adults 18 years of age or older.
+In August 2011, the FDA approved Nucynta ER (tapentadol extended-release) tablets for the management of moderate-to-severe chronic pain in adults.
 Tapentadol is a centrally acting oral analgesic.
-In October 2010, Johnson & Johnson Pharmaceutical Research & Development, announced that it received a Complete Response letter from FDA regarding its New Drug Application (NDA) for tapentadol extended release tablets.
-The application, which was filed in late 2009, seeks approval to market tapentadol extended release as an oral analgesic for the management of moderate to severe chronic pain in patients 18 years of age or older.
-The FDA has not requested any new clinical studies evaluating the efficacy or safety of tapentadol extended release.
-The agency is, however, requesting data regarding the conversion of the extended release formulation used in the clinical efficacy and safety trials to a different extended release formulation that is designed to increase mechanical resistance to breaking or crushing.